xxdmmoody/gargul-update-popup-disable/README.md

 This is very easy to implement and can be done in a few seconds, but I am not smart enough to figure out how to do this automatically any time the addon updates.

-Fortunately, you can manually modify the existing files (this might seem like a lot especially if you're unfamiliar with code):
+Fortunately, you can manually modify your existing local files (this might seem like a lot especially if you're unfamiliar with code):

 1. Open your Gargul folder in your Wow addons folder
 2. Open \Gargul\Interface\Settings\General.lua in a code editor or even notepad.